Leslie B. Zeman

 There will be assigned readings in the textbook, assigned scientific papers and some web-based reference material.

-There will be two written exams assessing lecture material and two lab practical exams, using prepared slides.
+There will be three written exams assessing lecture material and three lab practical exams, using prepared slides.